fabriziosalmi/caddy-adf/README.md

 ## Contributing

 Contributions to the `caddy-mlf` module are welcome!
-Whether you're reporting a bug, suggesting an enhancement, or submitting a pull request, your input is valuable.
-Please follow the contribution guidelines outlined in the repository and ensure that your changes align with the project's goals.
-We encourage contributions that enhance the module's functionality, improve its performance, or expand its educational value.

 ## License